 These painful sores form inside your mouth and cause pain when you eat or talk.
 Canker sores are the result of poor vitamin and mineral absorption in your GI tract from Crohn’s disease.

-You may notice canker sores most when your disease is flaring.
+You may notice canker sores most when you are having a flare.
 Managing your Crohn’s flares can help relieve them.
 An over-the-counter canker sore medication like Orajel will help to relieve the pain until they heal.